-As of the date the accompanying Consolidated Financial Statements were issued (the "issuance date"), we evaluated the significance of the following adverse financial conditions in accordance with Accounting Standard Codification 205-40, Going Concern:
+As of the date the accompanying Condensed Consolidated Financial Statements were issued (the "issuance date"), we evaluated the significance of the following adverse financial conditions in accordance with Accounting Standard Codification 205-40, Going Concern:

 - Since our inception, we have incurred significant losses and used cash flows from operations to fund our enterprise.
-In this regard, during the three months ended March 31, 2024, we incurred a net loss of \$5.2 million and used net cash flows in our operations of \$6 thousand.
-In addition, as of March 31, 2024, we had unrestricted cash and cash equivalents of \$17.5 million available to fund our operations and an accumulated deficit of \$705.0 million. - We are required to remain in compliance with certain financial covenants required by the MidCap Credit facility (See Note 6, Credit Facility, Term Loans and Warrants).
-We were in compliance with these financial covenants as of March 31, 2024, and expect to remain in compliance through at least March 31, 2025.
+In this regard, during the nine months ended September 30, 2024, we incurred a net loss of \$10.6 million and generated net cash flows from operations of \$2.2 million.
+In addition, as of September 30, 2024, we had unrestricted cash and cash equivalents of \$16.1 million available to fund our operations and an accumulated deficit of \$710.4 million. - We are required to remain in compliance with certain financial covenants required by the MidCap Credit facility (See Note 7, Credit Facility, Term Loans and Warrants).
+We were in compliance with these financial covenants as of September 30, 2024, and expect to remain in compliance through at least September 30, 2025.
 During February 2024, the Company amended its terms with Midcap Credit Facility extending the term until December 2026 and amending certain financial covenants with favorable terms.
-However, with our short history of forecasting our business following the onset of the

-COVID-19 global pandemic, the current global inflation, related global supply chain disruptions and uncertain consumer demand, we can provide no assurances that we will remain in compliance with our financial covenants.
-Further, absent of our ability to generate cash inflows from our operations or secure additional outside capital, we will be unable to remain in compliance with these financial covenants.
-In the event we are unable to remain in compliance with these financial covenants (or other non-financial covenants required by the MidCap Credit Facility), and we are unable to secure a waiver or forbearance, MidCap may, at its discretion, exercise any and all of its existing rights and remedies, which may include, among others, accelerating repayment of the outstanding borrowings and/or asserting its rights in the assets securing the loan.

-- As of the issuance date, we have no firm commitments to secure additional outside capital from lenders or investors.
+We can provide no assurances that we will remain in compliance with our financial covenants.
+Further, absent of our ability to generate cash inflows from our operations or secure additional outside capital, we will be unable to remain in compliance with these financial covenants (or other non-financial covenants required by the MidCap Credit Facility), and we are unable to secure a waiver or forbearance, MidCap may, at its discretion, exercise any and all of its existing rights and remedies, which may include, among others, accelerating repayment of the outstanding borrowings and/or asserting its rights in the assets securing the loan. - As of the issuance date, we have no firm commitments to secure additional outside capital from lenders or investors.
 While we expect to continue to explore raising additional outside capital, specifically to fund our M&A strategy, there can be no assurance we will be able to obtain capital or do so on terms that are acceptable to us.
 Accordingly, absent our ability to generate cash inflows from our operations and/or secure additional outside capital in the near term, we may be unable to meet our obligations as they become due over the next twelve months beyond the issuance date. - The Company's plan is to continue to closely monitor our operating forecast, to pursue our M&A strategy, to pursue additional sources of outside capital on terms that are acceptable to us, and to secure a waiver or forbearance from MidCap if we are unable to remain in compliance with one or more of the covenants required by the MidCap Credit Facility.
 Further, the Company has enacted a strategy to reduce the number of SKUs it sells and will no longer be pursuing future sales of SKUs that are either not profitable or not core to the Company's strategy.
 If some or all of our plans prove unsuccessful, we may need to implement short-term changes to our operating plan, including but not limited to delaying expenditures, reducing investments in new products, or reducing our sale and distribution infrastructure.
 We may also need to seek long-term strategic alternatives, such as a significant curtailment of our operations, a sale of certain of our assets, a divestiture of certain product lines, a sale of the entire enterprise to strategic or financial investors, and/or allow our enterprise to become insolvent.